fatihfurkanaydemir/javascript-slidercomponent/README.md

-Simple slider component with javascript and css
+Simple slider component with javascript and css.

+Design by Jonas Schmedtmann, Javascript functionality implemented by me, used for portfolio.